buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyTextSurface.ScriptBackgroundColor.md

 public Color ScriptBackgroundColor { get; set; }
 ```

-Background color used for scripts.
+Gets or sets background color used for scripts.

 ### Returns